Energy storage technologies

 How do lithium-ion batteries work?

-Lithium-ion batteries store energy chemically, converting it into electrical energy through reactions between electrodes and lithium ions.
-This is currently the most widely used technology, particularly in the electromobility sector.
+Lithium-ion batteries store energy chemically, which is converted into electrical energy through chemical reactions between electrodes and lithium ions.
+This is currently the most commonly used technology, especially in the electromobility sector.

 Advantages: